 Although 9-inch cake pans are more commonly stocked, 8-inch cake pans work better for this recipe given the volume of ingredients.
 If you only have 9-inch cake pans on hand, they may be used, but the cake layers will be thinner.
 Reduce baking time 5-10 minutes.

-If you would like to make almond flour carrot cake in a 9X13-inch pan, it would be the equivalent of 1 and 1/2 times the recipe.
+If you would like to make this in a 9X13-inch pan, it would be the equivalent of 1 and 1/2 times the recipe.
 For the correct measurement amounts, adjust the slider in the recipe card to 15 servings and the ingredients will automatically adjust.
 Increase baking time 5-10 minutes.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!